ADHD coaching

 Where can I find an ADHD coach?

-If you’re ready to start your journey, the next step is to find a coach that you feel comfortable with and can engage with.
+If you’re ready to find support and would like to explore coaching, the next step is to find a coach that you feel comfortable with and can engage with.
 On Life Coach Directory, we have a proof policy to ensure all professionals listed with us have provided proof of qualifications and insurance or membership with a professional body.